Web and Social Media Preservation Program

 - Impact on business and the economy (for example, corporate sites for affected industries)

-- Health, science, and medicine (for example, information about research efforts)
+- Health, science and medicine (for example, information about research efforts)

-- Total news/media websites crawled daily for COVID-19: 34
+Total news/media websites crawled daily: 34

-- Total non-media web resources selected for COVID-19 collection: 1429
+- Total non-media web resources selected daily: 1,929

-- Total digital assets collected for COVID-19: 149,261,077
+- Total digital assets collected: 453,954,388

 This graph shows the distribution of all resources collected in the LAC COVID-19 collection by publisher/data origin.